voidiker66/GoogleAuthTest/README.md

 Once the identity token is verified, the server has access to the Google Account details (Account ID, Email Address, Account Name).

+The validated user account is stored in cache so we can access the Account ID and Email Address anywhere on the local server.